kemitchell/reviewers-edition-parse.js/README.md

 1. When authors recommend users review a new edition in its entirety to ensure it meets their needs, they increase the _edition_ number.

    For example, if a working group rewrites the second edition of a form privacy notice from scratch, they will release the rewrite as the third edition of the form.

+   Users of the first and second editions will know they should review the new third edition from top to bottom before substituting for the older, second edition.

 2. When authors recommend users review at least the new or changed parts of a new edition, they increase the _update_ number.